 Carnations are adaptable plants that can also grow indoors as houseplants.
 If you live in Zones 1 and 2, growing carnations indoors is the best way to enjoy these gorgeous flowers.
 Alternatively, you can grow carnations outdoors in pots and bring them inside during harsh winters.

-Carnations (Dianthus) are short-lived herbaceous perennials that grow best outdoors in cool conditions in Zones 3 to 8.
+Carnations (Dianthus) are short-lived, fast-growing herbaceous perennials that grow best outdoors in cool conditions in Zones 3 to 8.
 Carnations need approximately four to six hours of full sun every day.
 For optimal growth, plant carnation flowers thrive in rich, well-draining soils that are neutral to alkaline.

 You can also start carnation seeds off indoors to give them a head start.
 This also helps protect young seedlings from cold temperatures if you live in a cold climate.